-Cost of living goes up in Ladakh in winter and you may even end up paying more than the actual charge for basic facilites and sundries.
+The cost of living goes up in Ladakh in winter and you may even end up paying more than the actual charge for basic facilities and sundries.

-A great risk during road trip.
-While no water in rivulets will be a great advantage, it will create even a bigger risk of black ice or completely frozen water stream or black ice on the roads.
+A great risk during a road trip.
+While no water in rivulets will be a great advantage, it will create an even bigger risk of black ice or a completely frozen water stream on the roads.

-In the end, I will say that October is not really a great time to be visiting Ladakh.
-It is better to plan in other months but if you must and can visit Ladakh in October only, then you can definitely do so keeping the things I mentioned above in mind.
-I hope this information was helpful.
+I hope the information above on visiting Leh Ladah in October was of help.
 If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.